 Determining Financial Need

-We determine your family’s financial need using both the FAFSA and the Financial Aid Application.
+We determine your family’s financial need using the FAFSA.
 Using a methodology that considers many variables—household size, state of residence, income taxes paid, number of children in college, other financial responsibilities—we determine your Expected Family Contribution (EFC).
 This amount, what you can reasonably be expected to contribute to college education, is compared with Beloit’s total cost.
 From there, we construct your aid package.